ngngsoftorg/git_pat_revoker/README.md

    -n, --name NAME                  Revokes SAML SSO token for named user in a given org -l, --list ORG                   List all SAML SSO tokens for users in a given org
 ```
-The app assumes an environment variable GITHUB_ACCESS_TOKEN will be set witha valid token with admin:org scope.
+The app assumes an environment variable GITHUB_ACCESS_TOKEN will be set with a valid token where the token's scope is _admin:org_.
 This could be a personal access token as well.
-Although it should be for a bot account (and hence not in the SAML SSO org.
+Although it should be for a bot account (and hence not in the SAML SSO org, otherswise you'll revoke your own token).

 ## Getting the code
 `> git clone https://github.com/ngngsoftorg/git_pat_revoker.git`